 Note: This is not a complete list and should not replace advice from your dietitian or healthcare provider.

-For a comprehensive database of FODMAP food information, see the Monash University FODMAP Diet App or list of high and low-FODMAP foods(external link).
-There are many lists of FODMAP foods available online, but the Monash University information is the most accurate and up-to-date source of information.
+For a comprehensive database of FODMAPs in food, see the Monash University FODMAP Diet App or list of high and low-FODMAP foods(external link).
+There are many lists of FODMAP foods available online, but Monash University is the most accurate and up-to-date source of information.

 The low FODMAP diet can help you find out which FODMAPs you can tolerate and which FODMAPs cause your symptoms.
 Understanding this will help you to follow a less restrictive, more nutritionally balanced diet for the long term that only restricts the foods that trigger your symptoms.

-A strict low FODMAP diet should only ever be followed short term (2 to 6 weeks).
-Always get advice from a dietitian with experience in the low FODMAP diet before removing any foods or food groups to make sure you have an approach that's tailored to you.
+A strict low FODMAP diet should only ever be followed short term (2 to 6 weeks but 4 weeks may be enough to see an improvement in symptoms).
+Ideally it's best to get advice from a dietitian with experience in the low FODMAP diet before removing any foods or food groups to make sure you have an approach that's tailored to you.

 - Most people can tolerate at least some of the high FODMAP food groups.
 By identifying which foods are triggering symptoms, you can re-introduce groups that aren't a problem for you.